learn-co-curriculum/rails-form_tag-readme/README.md

 end
 ```

-This is a temporary spec since we eventually will want this to form to redirect to a newly created record page, but we'll use it to ensure our form is working properly.
 This fails for obvious reasons, let's follow the TDD process and let the failures help build our form.
 The first error says that it can't find the field `post_title`.
 Let's add the following HTML form items into the view template:

 ```ERB
 <h3>Post Form</h3>